 Studies have even found that browsing through your Facebook news feed can make you unhappier.
 “Everyday Facebook use leads to declines in subjective well-being, both how happy you feel moment to moment and how satisfied you feel with your life,” says Ethan Kross, an assistant professor of psychology at the University of Michigan.1

 Next time that you sign on to Facebook, look at the first 10 posts in your feed.
 Here are the kinds of posts that you are most likely to see:

 - Boastful posts: Many people use social media to show off or brag.
 Some people do this by posting selfies or group photos that are flattering (and often misleading).
 Others like to brag about recent awards or achievements.
 This is often done in the form of a post that begins with “I am so honored/humbled about _____” (insert award or achievement).

 - Bored posts: Some people post on Facebook when they are bored.
-This often results in inane posts about someone’s latest meal, latest thoughts, or anything else that is top of mind.
+This often results in inane posts about someone’s pet, their latest meal, or anything else that is top of mind.

 - Sympathy posts: Some people use social media as a way to attract sympathy.
 That could include complaining about the weather, traffic, work, or anything else.
 Or, it might include some upsetting personal news.
 Before I unfollowed all my Facebook friends (more to come on that in a bit), I saw posts where people talked about being dumped, getting fired, or even having an unplanned pregnancy.

 - Political posts: Some people feel the need to share strong political beliefs through social media.
 Years ago, one of my best friends posted an expletive-laden rant about a political candidate.
 I can only imagine how much of this has gone on the last few years.
 Thankfully, I have missed all of it (since I no longer follow anyone on social media).

 My decision to unfollow all of my Facebook friends